JohnRodDelabajan/AWD-Seatwork-1--5---DJ--25/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
+- Bus Reservation
-- Whats the purpose
+- To reserve seats for the bus.
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
 - Parallax transition
 - Transactional